youjiaa/receipt-and-review-website/documentation.md

 ### 10. NPM Packages
   We used the following new npm packages
-  1.
+  1. draggable.js
-  2.
+  2. react.js

 ### 11. User Interface
+  i.
+The user interface has been updated to improve the user experience

 ### 12. Deployment
   The website is hosted on:

 ### 13. README
-  See the README for more information
+  See the READMEUser.md file for more information